 Sliding or diving head first into a base is not recommended.
 If a player dives or slides head first, serious injury may occur.

-If a ball is overthrown and goes out of bounds, a runner will receive the base they were going to at the time and one additional base.
+If a ball is overthrown and goes out of play, a runner will receive the base they were going to at the time and one additional base.

-If a player reaches base safely, but is too severely injured to run, the player sharing that spot in the battin order will replace the injured runner.
+If a player reaches base safely, but is too severely injured to run, the player sharing that spot in the batting order will replace the injured runner.

-If that spot is not shared, the last person to make an out will replace the runner.
-In coed, the last person to make an out of the same gender will replace the runner.
+If that spot is not shared, the last batted out will replace the runner.
+In coed, the last batted out of the same gender will replace the runner.